Conneaut- Alison Jean Burnham, 66, died unexpectedly on January 22, 2021 at UH-Cleveland after years of patiently waiting for a liver transplant.

 Online guestbook and condolences available at www.thompsonsmithnesbitt.com

-To plant a tree in memory of Alison Burnham, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Alison Burnham, please visit our Tree Store